What Is Inflammation? Can Ayurvedic Detox Help Reduce It?

 An Ayurvedic detox for inflammation is generally considered safe for all healthy adults.

-• Ayurvedic detoxification is beneficial for people with irregular eating and sleeping habits and sedentary lifestyles, especially those who frequently consume outside or processed foods.
+- It may be supportive for people with irregular eating and sleeping habits and sedentary lifestyles, especially those who frequently consume outside or processed foods.

-• People with blood markers indicating metabolic disturbances, low-grade inflammation, or impaired digestion may consider an Ayurvedic detox under professional guidance to support digestive and systemic health.
+- People with blood markers indicating metabolic disturbances, low-grade inflammation, or impaired digestion may consider an Ayurvedic detox under professional guidance to support digestive and systemic health.

 Know more about chronic inflammation and how to prevent and help heal – click here!